 This is more than a fruit and vegetable stand (though they have those, too).
 Vendors come from all around the area (and some as far away as Vermont) offering the widest range of foods, snacks, treats, and gifts.
 We often tell guests, “Go hungry, and don’t even have your coffee.”
 That’s because one of the vendors is Jimmy’s Java, with excellent fresh roasted coffee and espresso flavors, both hot and cold brew to drink here and packaged to bring home.

 There are many food trucks offering local and international flavors, with seafood, pizza, empanadas (including an awesome “beyond meat” plant-based alternative), New Orleans-style BBQ, French bistro cuisine, Greek gyros (that’s “yee-ros”), European-cut fries, cheeses, breakfast sandwiches…AREN’T YOU HUNGRY YET??!!
 Wherever you’re coming from, there’s a chance you’re going to find something that makes you feel at home.

 There’s also plenty of gifts to shop for, including decorative plants, T-shirts, pet treats (ask for the “peanut MUTTER” dog biscuits), and (December and January) Vermont maple syrup products (maple butter, maple sugar, regular and flavor-infused maple syrups).

-And if you should forget to go on Sunday, don’t fret.
-Beginning November 5 till the end of April, the Market will also be on Captiva Island at Chadwick’s Circle (entrance to South Seas Resort) on TUESDAYS from 9am to 1pm.
+And if you should forget to go on Sunday, don’t fret, from October to May the Market will also be on Captiva Island at South Seas Island Resort on TUESDAYS from 9am to 1pm.

 For more information on the Farmer’s Markets and their multiple locations throughout Southwest Florida, please visit the Local Roots Farmers Markets webpage at buylocallee.com.
 Tell them Sanibel Holiday sent you!